reachsrirams/openstack-scripts/README.md

 ## Restarting OpenStack services ##

 Restarting OpenStack services is needed at times - especially when config file entries are changed.
 You can execute `sudo bash restart.sh` to do this.
 The **node type** is detected automatically.

+## Updating /etc/hosts file ##

+Since all configuration uses the name of the controller host, it is important to update `/etc/hosts` file on all the node to map an IP address to the controller host name.
+You can use the `util/update-etc-hosts.sh` script for this purpose.